Did Former ‘Bachelor’ Ben Higgins And Lauren Bushnell End Engagement?

 Reality Steve was first to share the speculation on his blog that a split may have or will be happening between Lauren and Ben.
 Steve shared that he has been getting tons of inquiries about Higgins and Bushnell.
 He went on to say he has not heard much about them, but based on some major social media red flags there could definitely be trouble in paradise.

 The red flags Reality Steve has shared are ones fans of The Bachelor have seen time and time again.
 The past two weeks are where clues have been pouring in that something may not be quite right with Ben and Lauren.
 Steve pointed out Lauren’s absence from Ben for two recent trips.
-One trip was to Nashville with her friends and now on January 31 Lauren left for a week long Mexico vacation over her birthday.
-Lauren reportedly is also not wearing her huge engagement ring in a recent Instagram video and Bushnell also took the word fiancé off of that profile.
+One trip was to Nashville with her friends and now on January 31 Lauren left for a week-long Mexico vacation over her birthday.
+Lauren is reportedly also not wearing her huge engagement ring in a recent Instagram video and Bushnell also took the word fiance off of that profile.

-US Weekly also shared news of a possible split between Lauren and Ben.
-The report shares that a source revealed that while the two may still be together, that a break-up has been coming.
+Us Weekly also shared news of a possible split between Lauren and Ben.
+The report shares that a source revealed that while the two may still be together, a break-up has been coming.
 They continued saying they just don’t get along and that Lauren has expressed how hard it is to various people.

 Is there any truth to the rumors?
 Ben says there is not.
 Higgins took to Instagram earlier today to express his thoughts on the rumors.
 Ben said the following on a throwback photo of himself and Lauren.